 Q&A session with director, producer and writer of The Land Bridge.

 This 24-minute documentary takes us on a journey from the Bass Strait seafloor.
-Through the perspectives of marine scientists, wildlife biologists, paleoecologists, Country rangers and cultural custodians, the film explores wha
+Through the perspectives of marine scientists, wildlife biologists, paleoecologists, Country rangers and cultural custodians, the film ex

 Q&A session with director, producer and writer of The Land Bridge.